AurielAi/MNIST-Digit-Classification/README.md

-# MNIST-Handwritten Digit-Classification
+# MNIST-Handwritten Digit-Classification using ANN

-# For this assignment, I will be working on the MNIST database.
+## For this assignment, I will be working on the MNIST database.
 The MNIST data is a database of handwritten digits from 0 to 9.
 The database contains 60,000 28x28 grayscale images of the 10 digits, along with a test set of 10,000 images.
 I have created an ANN model for identifying the digit from the handwritten images.

-# Steps :
+## Steps :
 1. Loading the database to variable named digit_mnist using the Keras inbuilt datasets

 2. Import data to create X_train_full, y_train_full, X_test and y_test variables